onap/vnfrqts-requirements/docs/Chapter5/Tosca/ONAP VNF or PNF CSAR Package.rst

     :target: VNF or PNF
     :keyword: MUST
     :introduced: casablanca
-    :updated: dublin
+    :updated: el alto

-    The VNF or PNF package Manifest file **MUST** contain: VNF or PNF package meta-data, a list of all artifacts (both internal and external) entry's including their respected URI's, an algorithm to calculate a digest and a digest result calculated on the content of each artifacts, as specified in ETSI GS NFV-SOL004.
+    The VNF or PNF package Manifest file **MUST** contain: VNF or PNF package meta-data, a list of all artifacts (both internal and external) entry's including their respected URI's, as specified in ETSI GS NFV-SOL 004

 .. req::
     :id: R-21322